 Apartments out-yield houses in Cleveland because entry prices drop faster than nightly rates do.
-A 2-bed condo costs roughly $135,656 against $190,270 for a comparable house, yet nightly short-term rental rates for the two sit closer together than that price gap implies.
+A 2-bed condo costs roughly $136,000 against about $190,000 for a comparable house, yet nightly short-term rental rates for the two sit closer together than that price gap implies.
 The result: apartments average 12.1% gross short-term yield versus 9.7% for houses, a gap of 2.3%.
 These are gross figures before HOA fees and operating costs.

-These numbers are city medians across 52 ZIP codes in the Cleveland (Cuyahoga County) market, so your specific neighbourhood may sit well above or below the citywide figures below.
+These numbers are city medians across 52 ZIP codes in the Cleveland (Cuyahoga County) market, so your specific neighborhood may sit well above or below the citywide figures below.

 Apartments Win Gross Yield, but Houses Win on Optionality